hhawley/Voltage-noise-generator/README.md

 ## Usage
 To run the program just type in the console:

-    NOISEGEN [OUTPUT_PATH] [INPUT_PATH]
+    NOISEGEN -o [OUTPUT_PATH] -i [INPUT_PATH]

-If no OUTPUT_PATH and INPUT_PATH was included, it will try to use the default NSD found in `Noise Spectras` and it will output a csv file named `noise-example.csv` where the executable was found.
+If no OUTPUT_PATH and INPUT_PATH were included, it will try to use the default NSD found in `Noise Spectras` and it will output a csv file named `noise-example.csv` where the executable was found.

 ## Three different modes:
 There are three different modes that you can use that depend on your needs: Fast, Precision, and mixed.